-While the eSIM and SAM WGs are relevant for ARCADIAN-IoT (see section 3.3.2), there is no envisioned active or very active engagement contributions to the industry specifications of these WGs from GSMA.
-This is because the research hypothesis formulated for using the SIM/eSIM as RoT in ARCADIAN-IoT do not depend on these specifications.
-Nevertheless, the consortium decided to monitor these WGs by participating to the meetings in order to assess if an opportunity for contribution arises.
-However, considering that the eSIM WG has a much higher number of contributors than IoT SAFE and SAM, and considering the need for more activity and awareness for the latter two, GSMA is considering to merge the three Working Groups.
-This possibility further justifies the continued monitoring of both the eSIM and SAM WGs.
+While the eSIM and SAM WGs were considered relevant for ARCADIAN-IoT (see section 3.3.2), there was no opportunity for active or very active engagement contributions to the industry specifications of these WGs from GSMA.
+This happened because the research hypothesis formulated for using the SIM/eSIM as RoT in ARCADIAN-IoT did not depend on these specifications.
+Nevertheless, the consortium decided to monitor these WGs by participating to the meetings in order to assess if an opportunity for contribution would arise.